janoglezcampos/llvm-yx-callobfuscator/README.md

 ## Setup
 This setup is written for Windows, but it should be possible to setup this environment in Linux easily (still output executables can only be built for Windows x64).
 This was tested with LLVM 16.x and 17.x.

+All the commands run in the following steps are supossed to be used in an MSYS2 terminal ie they have Linux format.

 * **Dependencies**: